Birkin bag: Perception

-In contemporary art, the Hermès Birkin Bag has been used by artists as a symbol of luxury, status, and social commentary.
+In contemporary art, the Birkin has been used by artists as a symbol of luxury, status, and social commentary.
 Notable examples include Raimo D. Nagel, whose work disgust features a Hermès Birkin Himalaya painted with a black Hilal and a five-pointed star, turning the bag into a “projection surface onto which social meanings such as power, religion, and ideology can be mapped.”
-Other artists who have incorporated Birkin Bags into their work include Alec Monopoly, who creates hand-painted bags with graffiti motifs, and Sanuj Birla, whose Birkin Drip sculpture depicts a melting Birkin to comment on consumer culture.
+Other artists who have incorporated Birkin bags into their work include Alec Monopoly, who creates hand-painted bags with graffiti motifs, and Sanuj Birla, whose Birkin Drip sculpture depicts a melting Birkin to comment on consumer culture.

+Public demand for the Birkin is rising as a 2025 report by secondhand retailer ReBag suggested a 92% appreciation of its value over the last decade.

 Counterfeits

 In addition to the possible counterfeits that all well-known brands are subject to, fake Hermès bags—including the Birkin bag—are alleged to have been made by a group including seven former Hermès workers.
 Ten people were sentenced in France to sentences ranging from six months' imprisonment (suspended) to three years, plus fines, in September 2020 for making dozens of counterfeit bags that sold for tens of thousands of euros each, for a total profit of over €2 million.
 The crime was discovered by police investigating unrelated stolen products.
 Four of those on trial were skilled leatherworkers who made the bags using Hermès stitching methods.
 The counterfeiters imported crocodile skins.
 Leather offcuts, tools, zips, and faulty bags that were to be destroyed had been stolen from Hermès.

 Other crimes involving counterfeit bags, and claims to supply genuine bags, have been committed.
 In 2024 Walmart.com started retailing similar-looking bags priced between $78 and $102 branded KAMUGO and Aidrani.
 Fashion influencers nicknamed the bags "Wirkin" on social media after they went viral in TikTok unboxing videos.

 The bags were not available in physical Walmart stores but rather were sold online through Walmart.com by third-party companies including Kamugo and BESTSPR, and were removed from Walmart's website in early 2025.